bcomnes/top-bun/examples/markdown-settings/README.md

 ## How it Works

 DOMStack now supports a `markdown-it.settings.js` file that allows you to customize the markdown-it instance.
-This file should export a default function that receives the default markdown-it instance and returns a modified instance.
+This file should export a default function that receives the default markdown-it instance and returns a modified or replaced instance.

 ```js
 export default async function markdownItSettingsOverride (md) {
   // Add plugins
   md.use(somePlugin)

   // Customize renderers
   md.renderer.rules.someRule = function (tokens, idx, options, env, renderer) {
     // Custom rendering logic
   }

   return md
 }
 ```